epoirierIRD/Low-cost_oxygen_sensor/README.md

 Sensitivity/resolution:
 Sensor is able to measure DO rate of -0.01mg/L/2sec and +0.03mg/L/sec Sensor resolution of +/- 0.1°C has been verified as well as O.O1 mg/L on DO.

+Accuracy:
+**Sensor accuracy and response time on DO concentration has to be investigated further on intermediate concentration 30%, 60%.**